jaideep156/medium-reviews-sentiment-analysis/README.md

 The data is first fetched from [Kaggle](https://www.kaggle.com/datasets/raqhea/medium-app-reviews-from-google-play-store/) and then we remove irrelevant columns ```reviewId```, ```repliedAt```, etc. You can follow the [Jupyter Notebook](https://github.com/jaideep156/medium-reviews-sentiment-analysis/blob/main/notebook/sentiment-analysis.ipynb) for a detailed walkthrough.

 ### Defining the pipeline
-Data acquisition -> Preprocessing -> Train-Test split -> Model building -> Hyperparameter tuning the model.
+Data acquisition -> Preprocessing -> Train-Test split -> Model building -> Hyperparameter tuning the model -> Saving the model -> Predicting new data using the saved model.

 ### Preprocessing
 After basic exploratory data analysis steps like checking null values and data types of the columns, there is a huge class imbalance in the `sentiment` column with `POSITIVE` having `39982`, `NEGATIVE` having `5863` & `NEUTRAL` having `7198` values.